 How Do They Treat Their Employees?

 All of M Modal's American transcriptionists work from home, which saves money on office space, rent, and other such costs.
-However, M Modal has instituted some interesting policies regarding work hours.
-Among them is this policy:
+However, M Modal has instituted some interesting policies regarding work hours and other aspects of employment, as described below.

 - When the father of an M Modal transcriptionist became terminally ill, she requested time off to take care of him.
 The company refused her request and she was forced to quit.
 Several months later, the company attempted to hire her back, adding insult to injury.

 - An M Modal employee had the horrific experience of having her son die.
 On her way to the funeral, her supervisor called her to come into work.
 When the situation was explained to the manager, the employee was still requested to come into work.
 The employee quit.

 And actually, this isn't being fair to M Modal because there is such a thing as unpaid time off, which is when there's no work.
 So when a transcriptionist reports for scheduled hours and there's no work, they're told to take time off and report it as "excused—no work."
 This is unpaid, of course.